 and other generally accepted stormwater quality best management practices as approved by the city.

 Funding is limited to one qualifying application per improvement that isn’t regular or required maintenance.
 For the grant, property owners must complete an application and submit a plan showing the details of the improvement.
-For questions about applying, contact Stormwater Coordinator Mike Wolfe, whose contact is on the back of this brochure.
-The application and more information can be found at northlibertyiowa.org/stormwater.
+For questions about applying, contact Stormwater Coordinator Mike Wolfe.

-Please check the Building Safety page for other forms related to permits and building regulations.
+Please check the Building Inspection page for other forms related to permits and building regulations.

-Storm water runoff is regulated at the Federal level by the Environmental Protection Agency.
-Storm water regulations help ensure mitigation of pollutants and potential pollutants in storm water.
-The public plays an active role in helping keep storm water clean.
-The best way to protect our water sources through storm water management is to limit what enters storm sewers and waterways.
-The public is warned against dumping anything but clean water into storm sewers.
+Stormwater runoff is regulated at the Federal level by the Environmental Protection Agency.
+Stormwater regulations help ensure mitigation of pollutants and potential pollutants in stormwater.
+The public plays an active role in helping keep stormwater clean.
+The best way to protect our water sources through stormwater management is to limit what enters storm sewers and waterways.
+The public is warned against dumping anything but rainwater into storm sewers.
 Dumping hazardous materials into the storm drainage system is illegal.

-Residents are encouraged to submit complaints to the City on storm water issues, to help keep track of potential problems in the City.
-Click here for a PDF version of the Storm Water Complaint Form.
+Residents are encouraged to submit complaints to the City on stormwater issues, to help keep track of potential problems in the City.
+You can submit a complaint online or by calling (319) 626-5700.